Mr-Ye-Cao/Rice-ICPC-Personal-Collection/README.md

   Problem solving

  For the algorithm learning
-  I will store both the C++ version and the python version
+  I will store both the C++ version and the Python version
     One is more efficient, the other one's syntax is logically easier to understand